 Fintech firms encounter competitive commission structures, which are vital for their success.
 They draw in exceptional talent and promote outstanding performance.
 So, what should be the commission for fintech sales reps?

 This guide aims to answer that question.
 It provides insights into average commission rates, effective commission structures, and the role of base salary in total compensation.
+Commission rates can vary widely across the tech industry, and understanding commission rates by industry is essential for benchmarking and designing competitive compensation plans.

 We will examine the benefits of using software to manage commissions and discuss why transparency and fairness are important in commission payouts.